FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 	- Listen to users.
 		- This will allow you to effectively meet their needs, and help you create the best system.
 When interacting with users, put aside any preconceived notions and listen closely.
 	- Create a timetable with major milestones.
 		- Identify major milestones for project review and assessment.
-At those milestones, managers and systems developers must decide whether to proceed with the project, redo certain tasks, return to earlier phase, or terminate the project.
+At those milestones, managers and systems developers must decide whether to proceed with the project, redo certain tasks, return to an earlier phase, or terminate the project.
 	- Identify interim checkpoints
 		- Establish interim checkpoints between major milestones to ensure that the project remains on schedule.
 	- Remain flexible